-After filing for a personal bankruptcy, you’ll be granted the protection of automatic stay.
-From there, the court will assign your case a trustee schedule a Meeting of Creditors, providing your creditors notice of the bankruptcy filing.
+After filing for personal bankruptcy, the court will freeze most of your financial assets, and you’ll be granted an automatic stay (meaning creditors cannot pursue your debts).
+From there, the court will assign your case to a trustee, and that person will organize a Meeting of Creditors to alert them of your filing.

 Although rare, HOAs can go bankrupt.
-Typically, failing HOAs will file for Chapter 11 bankruptcy in an attempt to restructure their debts and reorganize.
+Typically, failing HOAs will file for Chapter 11 bankruptcy to internally work out their issues or get help from an appointed trustee.
 Members of the HOA can be involved in this process, depending on the specific situation.